SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/playback/playback-article.md

 ## Create a Player

-You create a player with or without associated items to be played.
-Since ``Player`` is an [`ObservableObject`](https://developer.apple.com/documentation/combine/observableobject) you usually store an instance as a [`StateObject`](https://developer.apple.com/documentation/swiftui/stateobject) belonging to some [SwiftUI](https://developer.apple.com/documentation/swiftui) view.
-This not only ensures that the instance remains available for the duration of the view, but also that the view body is automatically updated when the state of the player changes.
+You can create a player with or without associated items to be played.
+Since ``Player`` is an [`ObservableObject`](https://developer.apple.com/documentation/combine/observableobject) you must store an instance as a [`StateObject`](https://developer.apple.com/documentation/swiftui/stateobject) belonging to some [SwiftUI](https://developer.apple.com/documentation/swiftui) view.
+This not only ensures that the instance remains available for the lifetime of the view, but also that the view body is automatically updated when the state of the player changes.

 @TabNavigator {
     @Tab("Empty") {